rplevy/swiss-arrows/README.md

 Walter Tetzner, Stephen Compall, and I designed and implemented something similar to the "diamond wand" a couple of years ago.

-Thanks to Alex Baranosky, Roman Perepelitsa and Stephen Compall for constructive feedback and ideas.
+Thanks to Alex Baranosky, Roman Perepelitsa, Paul Dorman, and Stephen Compall for code contributions and conceptual contributions.

 Copyright (C) 2012 Robert P. Levy